home-assistant/android/README.md

 ## App Flavors

 The Android app has both a full flavor that uses Google Play Services to offer features like location tracking and notifications.
 There is also a minimal flavor that does not require Google Play Services and can be found in the releases section.
 The minimal flavor does not have location tracking or notifications.
-The quest flavor is identical to the minimal flavor with the exception of changes required for the device.

 ## Building for publishing